Capital University: Student life

 Capital University features more than 100 student organizations.
 This includes 13 fraternities and sororities, arts and media organizations, cultural organizations, honors societies, campus programming, religious organizations, service organizations, and government and social organizations.
 Some examples include Pride, PRSSA, Circle K, Jewish Student Association, ReCap Literary Magazine, the Chimes (student news), intramural sports, student government, and numerous music organizations in which both non-music and music majors can perform.

-Residence life

 Capital is a residential campus that operates on semester schedules.
 Most students live on campus in one of seven residence halls or apartments.
 Traditional Halls include Saylor-Ackermann Hall, Cotterman Hall, the Lohman Complex, and Schaaf Hall.
 Suite-style living includes Trinity and College Avenue Hall.
 Apartments include Capital Commons and the Capital University Apartments.
 There are also a select number of houses on Sheridan avenue through campus housing.

 Music

 Capital University's music program is well-respected in the music community.
 Consisting of traditional and contemporary tracks, legendary faculty member Ray Eubanks started the jazz and music industry programs, some of the first in the nation.
 The largest degree concentration within the Conservatory is the Music Technology program, consisting of two tracks authored by Dr. Rocky J. Reuter, who also created the composition degree, the MIDI Band (an all-electronic live ensemble that has toured throughout the mid-west and eastern US), Ensemble Now (an improvisational-based contemporary music ensemble) and NOW MUSIC Festival, an annual celebration of contemporary music.
 The Chapel Choir has performed around Ohio and the world, including Carnegie Hall.
 The annual Christmas Festival at Capital is a popular local event and community institution led by all the choral ensembles (the Capital Consort, Cantabile, Choral Union, Philomel and Chapel Choir).
 The dean of the Conservatory of Music is Dr. Tom Zugger.

 There are large ensembles that are selected by auditions: members do not need to be music majors to audition.
 Instruments like choirs are available to all majors as well, and membership doesn't require audition.
 Chamber groups such as quartets and quintets consist of music majors and music minors.